SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/data-broker.html.md

 >Be aware of the following limitations of the data broker:<br>
 >Cloud Remote Access cannot be used on the destination tenant. <br>
 >Currently, the Fieldbus widget does not work on tenants that receive the fieldbus devices through data broker, as the corresponding data models are not synchronized.<br>
->While we provide backwards compatibility, we can not ensure that data broker can send data to Cumulocity tenants which run on later Cumulocity versions than the source.
+>While we provide backwards compatibility, we can not ensure that data broker can send data to Cumulocity tenants which run on later Cumulocity versions than the source.<br>
+>

 ### <a name="data-broker-connectors"></a> Data connectors